The main laws and regulations of the product safety legal regime in France are as follows.

 There are no juries in the French legal system, except in criminal proceedings relating to the most serious criminal offences.
 Therefore, product liability cases will not be heard by a jury.
 The only step the plaintiff will have to take is to summon the defendant to appear before the relevant court.

 It is notable that if an authority considers that a product is not compliant, the case will likely be analysed by criminal courts.
 Indeed, the latter have jurisdiction not only to rule on cases where there has been a personal injury due to the use of a product but also when there is deceit, misleading commercial practices or the use of a language other than French on the packaging.
-If criminal courts are seized, the consumers or any other plaintiff will be able to request compensation of their damages to the criminal courts which will rule on both the criminal liability and civil compensation.
+If criminal courts are seized, the consumers or any other plaintiff will be able to request compensation of their damages from the criminal courts which will rule on both the criminal liability and civil compensation.

-Decisions of Courts of Appeal can be appealed before the French Supreme Court, in principle, in civil matters, within two months of the date of service of the appellate decision (plus two months for appellants domiciled abroad).
+Decisions of the courts of appeal can be appealed before the French Supreme Court, in principle, in civil matters, within two months of the date of service of the appellate decision (plus two months for appellants domiciled abroad).
 The French Supreme Court, which only reviews issues of law, either rejects the appeal or quashes the judgment and, generally, refers the case to a different Court of Appeal to be reviewed again.
 Lodging an appeal before the Supreme Court is a right in France, meaning that there is no early filter by which the court would reject the appeal without looking at the merits of the case.

-Generally speaking, proceedings before Courts of Appeal generally take between 18 months and two years between the appeal and a judgment.
+Generally speaking, proceedings before courts of appeal generally take between 18 months and two years between the appeal and a judgment.
 Proceedings before the Supreme Court are generally a bit faster (a year).
 As mentioned above, if the case is then referred by the Supreme Court back to another Court of Appeal, another 18 months to two years should be added.
 In very specific circumstances, note that the Supreme Court can be seized again following judgment of the second referral Court of Appeal.

 Defences will vary depending on the nature of the claim filed.
 It ought to be noted that French courts tend to be severe towards producers considering that they are the ones who know their product best and could therefore most easily avoid defects, misuse by and/or disappointment of users.